MCBA/Jerome Book Arts Fellowships Series XIV

 Awards and Eligibility

-The fellowship program is open to artists of all disciplines interested in exploring the book form.
+The fellowship program is open to artists of all disciplines whose primary means of expression is the book form.
 Each applicant may submit a project proposal not to exceed $5,000.
 Funds may be applied to materials and supplies necessary for completion of the project, studio rental costs, and fees to collaborating artists and writers.

 Applications must be submitted by an emerging artist or team thereof.
 An “emerging” artist is generally defined as an artist who shows significant potential, yet has not achieved a commensurate amount of professional recognition regardless of age or recognition in other fields.
 MCBA and the Jerome Foundation reserve the right to review and determine any applicant’s status as emerging or established.

 Minnesota residency must be maintained during the entire program.
-In addition, applicants must have continuously resided in Minnesota for the last 12 months or longer.
+In addition, applicants must have continuously resided in Minnesota for the preceding 12 months or longer.